Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: ROS Environment Simulation Results

 \subsection{Simulation Environment}

-The control \eqref{blf_control} is tested on the Robot Operating System (ROS) using the Gazebo simulator with PX4 Software in the Loop (SITL) simulation.
+The control \eqref{blf_control} is tested on the Robot Operating System using the Gazebo simulator with PX4 Software in the Loop (SITL) simulation.
 MAVROS is used to communicate with the models via ROS.
 The SITL mode provides greater flexibility for testing various control algorithms in simulation before implementation on physical UAV models.
 A pair of Yuneec `Typhoon H480' hexa-rotors are used with each model mounted with four fiducial ArUco marker trackers on top of the hexa-rotors and visible from all four sides.
 Each model has a 2D lidar from the ROS rplidar package, and an RGB camera mounted on a gimbal.
-The lidar has a 360\textdegree\ field of view, a maximum range of 8 m and a 5.5 Hz rotation frequency.
+The lidar has a 360\textdegree\ field of view, a maximum range of 8 m, and a 5.5 Hz rotation frequency.
 The camera has 80\textdegree\ field of view and can be set to full 360\textdegree\ yaw using the gimbal.
 A custom Gazebo world is created to launch the two hexa-rotors and a target.
-Fig. \ref{gazebo_initial} shows the Gazebo world with the initial positions of the hexa-rotors.
 The simulation is run at a rate of 60.0 Hz.